 The idea that good content and products are king is true to an extent.
 An excellent and beautiful website that has poor products or lousy content will not do particularly well in the long run and will be at a disadvantage, all other things considered.
 However, the truth is that without some optimization, people aren't going to find or stay on your site for very long.
 People are not willing to wait more than a few seconds for a webpage to load, and even that is pushing it.

 Whatever the topic, there are likely dozens to even thousands of other pages fighting for the same attention, and there are plenty of other competing products.
-One has to get noticed to succeed online, and optimization is a crucial component to getting noticed.
+One has to get noticed to succeed online, and optimization is a crucial component of getting noticed.

 12. The Website or Online Retailer is the one Selling or Handling a Product